jasonwang178/SwiftSora/README.md

 ## Deployment

+> [!NOTE]
+> This project is experimental.
+Although it has undergone optimization, caution is still advised.
+Use it at your own risk, and be aware of any potential consequences.

 ### Vercel

 The preferred deployment option is Vercel, although you have the flexibility to deploy it on any platform of your choice.